 Social Bond Principles outline stringent eligibility criteria for social projects that Capital Impact Partners may finance and require that the net proceeds of its Impact Investment Notes offering be used for eligible uses, primarily to fund social projects in the affordable housing, education, health care, and food security sectors, and to projects that advance its social mission.

-“We are delighted to receive this second-party opinion from S&P Global Ratings,” said Natalie Gunn, Chief Financial Officer of Capital Impact Partners “At Capital Impact Partners, we are committed to providing a continuum of capital to disinvested communities, helping these communities have the chance they deserve to thrive.
-As such, we are committed to financing social projects benefiting underserved populations and communities.”
+“We are delighted to receive this second-party opinion from S&P Global Ratings,” said Natalie Gunn, Chief Financial Officer of Capital Impact Partners “At Capital Impact Partners, we are committed to providing a continuum of capital to help communities have the chance they deserve to thrive.”

 Melissa Stallings honored with “Diversity in Leadership” Award From the Washington Business Journal

-Melissa Stallings of Momentus Capital Wins “Diversity in Business” Award From the Washington Business Journal
+Melissa Stallings of Momentus Capital Wins Award From the Washington Business Journal

-MARCH 22, 2024 (Arlington, VA/San Diego, CA) – Melissa Stallings — the Director of Washington, D.C., Maryland, and Virginia (DMV) Initiatives for the Momentus Capital branded family of organizations — has been honored by the Washington Business Journal in the publication’s annual “Diversity in Business” awards.
+MARCH 22, 2024 (Arlington, VA/San Diego, CA) – Melissa Stallings — the Director of Washington, D.C., Maryland, and Virginia (DMV) Initiatives for the Momentus Capital branded family of organizations — has been honored with an award by the Washington Business Journal.

 These awards recognize the entrepreneurial drive, creativity and success of the recipients.
 The honorees were judged based on their professional accomplishments, community leadership and philanthropy.

 Ms. Stallings joined Momentus Capital at the start of 2022 and has made a significant impact with her work over these past two years.
-She leads programs that help diverse entrepreneurs overcome barriers caused by systemic racism to grow their businesses, close the wealth gap, and create more affordable housing, jobs, and other opportunities for the communities they serve.
+She leads programs that help entrepreneurs to grow their businesses, close the wealth gap, and create more affordable housing, jobs, and other opportunities for the communities they serve.

 “These are entrepreneurs who don’t often have easy access to capital compared to their counterparts,” Ms. Stallings said.
-“Through a number of resources, including flexible capital, technical assistance, educational programming, and by helping them expand their network, we’re hopefully leveling the playing field for them.”
+“We’re helping them through a number of resources, including flexible capital, technical assistance, educational programming, and expanding their network.”

-Momentus Capital’s resources have included three signature programs that support diverse small business owners and real estate developers in D.C., Maryland, and Virginia — HEAF, EDI, and EOC.
+Momentus Capital’s resources have included three signature programs that support small business owners and real estate developers in D.C., Maryland, and Virginia.

 “From day one, Melissa has focused on the perspectives and needs of our partners in the community, listening first to inform the design of our programs and products in the region,” said Lauren Counts, senior director and head of national programs for Momentus Capital.
 “It is thanks to our local leaders working collaboratively with our partners that we have been able to grow the capital and expand the services we are providing to entrepreneurs across the region.”